 Most of the Task Forces goals are met: This document represents a distilled version of the blueprint as it exists in the EGI Wiki as a collaborative source version.
 The test-bed is available since the early days of the Task Force, which then in turn was used to deploy a variety of Virtual Machines coming from diverse User Communities according to their requirements.
 Collaborating Technology Providers responded to requests for change in their respective software, and are continuing to do so: For example, new probes were developed that are planned to be integrated into EGI’s Monitoring framework, and some changes to the EGI Accounting infrastructure were necessary to accommodate Cloud accounting requirements.
 A number of issues were found that required at the very least attention of some of EGI’s policy groups.
 For example, the question of certifying Cloud Resource Providers for integration into the EGI production infrastructure raised a number of issues related to operational security that need to be addressed.

 During PY3, the EGI Federated Clouds Task Force was transformed into a funded task within the EGI-InSPIRE project, and the Task Force’s mandate was integrated into the project’s DoW as description of Task TSA2.6, being extended with the goal to transition the Task’s test bed (or a part) into EGI’s production infrastructure.
+As such the format of naming 6 monthly sprints was continued.

+PreProduction – Scope the requirements for both resource providers and core services to reach production.

+Prep4Production – Trial the processes by which resource providers can become certified members of the EGI e-infrastructure.
+Integrate new cloud specific core services into the

-Nonetheless, the Task remains inclusive in terms of collaboration; members partially funded through EGI-InSPIRE work together with unfunded members of the project, as well as members from outside the EGI-InSPIRE project.
+The task remains inclusive in terms of collaboration; members partially funded through EGI-InSPIRE work together with unfunded members of the project, as well as members from outside the EGI-InSPIRE project.

+The final phase ended officially in May 2014 with the announcement during the EGI Community Forum 2014 of the move to production status.

 Federation model

-The federation of IaaS Cloud resources in EGI is built upon the extensive autonomy of Resource Providers in terms of ownership ofexposed resources.
-Thehe current federation model in EGI for exposing Grid resources requires Resource Providers to deploy and operate a specific set of Grid Middleware components before they could be integrated into EGI’s production infrastructure.
-In contrast, the federation model for distributed IaaS Cloud resources allows a lightweight aggregation of local Cloud resources into the EGI Cloud Infrastructure Platform (CLIP).
+The federation of IaaS Cloud resources in EGI is built upon the extensive autonomy of Resource Providers in terms of ownership of and hence user authorisation for access to exposed resources.
+The federation model for distributed IaaS Cloud resources allows a lightweight aggregation of local Cloud resources into the EGI CLoud Infrastructure Platform (CLIP).
 At the heart of the federation are the locally deployed Cloud Management stacks.
-In compliance with the Cloud computing model, the EGI CLIP does not mandate deploying any particular or specific Cloud Management stack; it is the responsibility of the Resource Providers to investigate, identify and deploy the solution that fits best their individual needs for as long as the offered services implement the required interfaces and domain languages.
+In compliance with the Cloud computing model, the EGI CLIP does not mandate deploying any particular or specific Cloud Management stack; it is the responsibility of the Resource Providers to investigate, identify and deploy the solution that fits best their individual needs whilst ensuring that the offered services implement the required interfaces and domain languages.
 These interfaces and domain languages, and the interoperability of their implementation with other solutions are the focus of the federation.

-Consequently, the EGI CLIP is modelled around the concept of an abstract Cloud Management stack subsystem that is integrated with components of the EGI Core Infrastructure Platform (see ).
+Consequently, the EGI CLIP is modelled around the concept of an abstract Cloud Management stack subsystem that is integrated with components of the EGI Core Infrastructure Platform (see Figure 1).